microsoft/MIDI/README.md

 We proposed that the best way to maintain an API which keeps up with the evolving standards and offers early adopters in this community an opportunity to try them out, test, and contribute, is to open source everything that we can, and invite both internal teams and the community to contribute to MIDI as implemented on Windows.
 We also love the idea of others learning from this source code to implement MIDI 2.0 on embedded devices and other operating systems as they need.

 In short, we believe this project is the best way to continue to develop MIDI on Windows in the long-term, and to give back to the whole MIDI developer community, regardless of which operating system they prefer.

-For other core tenets, see the [API spec readme](https://github.com/microsoft/MIDI/tree/main/specs/api/README.md).

 ## Yet another API?